chiao45/parpydtk2/docs/install.rst

 The `MOAB official README <https://bitbucket.org/fathomteam/moab>`_ has a very clear description of the installation process.
-Here we take an excerpt from our `MOAB Docker image building script <https://github.com/unifem/cht-coupler/blob/meshdb-bin/Dockerfile#L13>`_:
+Here we take an excerpt of our `MOAB Docker image building script <https://github.com/unifem/cht-coupler/blob/meshdb-bin/Dockerfile#L13>`_:

 .. code-block:: console